 Having the strongest usernames and passwords isn’t a failsafe method.
 If they are compromised, a hacker can easily access your accounts.
 To prevent this, always enable two-factor authentication and ensure that another form of identity is required to access your account.

 Hardware security keys supported over U2F are the most secure form of two-factor authentication and are always recommended when available for use.
 Many common services support these keys, such as DashLane, Google, Facebook, and Dropbox.

-If you are not able to secure your account with a security key or a YubiKey, we recommend that you use another method, such as an authenticator application like Google Authenticator.
+If you are not able to secure your account and secure yourself online with a security key or a YubiKey, we recommend that you use another method, such as an authenticator application like Google Authenticator.

 Whatever you do, do not enable SMS codes as your second form of authentication.
 NIST recently rendered these highly ineffective.
 While some services require using SMS to initially set up 2FA, you can choose to disable SMS after setting up other factors, such as security keys.